A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Governing equations and numerical method

 For our application to unbounded exterior flows, an additional sponge penalization term (index $\mathrm{sp}$) has been added \cite{Engels2012a,Engels2014}, which imposes mean flow conditions, $\underline{u}_{\infty}$ and $p_{\infty}$, in a layer at the outer boundary of the computational domain.
 Contrarily to the penalization for the obstacle itself, this term also acts on the pressure $p$.
 We can understand the ACM as a transport of divergence, which is created both at the boundary and in the nonlinear term.
 Hence, some outflow conditions are required to remove it from the physical domain, and the sponge term here plays the dual role of absorbing outgoing pressure waves as well as damping outgoing vortical structures.

 In the case of impulsively started flow, the initial condition is incompatible with the boundary conditions, which causes a singularity in the aerodynamic force.
 A strong pressure wave of width $\delta_{s}=\mathcal{O}(C_{\eta}C_{0})$ is created at the boundary, because the penalization requires a time $\mathcal{O}(C_{\eta})$ to damp the velocity inside the obstacle, and the ACM transports it with a speed $C_{0}$.
 Its intensity decays with the distance $R$ as $R^{-(D-1)}$, where $D=2$ or $3$ is the dimensionality of the problem.
-Even though, physically speaking, the pressure wave is an artifact of the ACM, it still needs to be resolved.
+Even though, physically speaking, the pressure wave is an artifact of the ACM.
+It still needs to be resolved, as it transports information needed to create an (approximative) solenoidal flow field in the full domain.
 If $\delta_{s}$ is too small, dispersion errors occur, and spurious oscillations in the forces can appear.
 In practice, we ensure that $\Delta x \leq \delta_{s}$.
 In order to minimize reflections, the width of the sponge layer $L_{sp}$ is set larger than characteristic length scales of the geometry; a wider sponge reduces reflections.
 We then adjust the sponge constant $C_{sp}$ such that the time the pressure wave spends in the sponge is equivalent to $\tau$ times the relaxation time, yielding $C_{sp}=L_{sp}(C_{0}\tau)^{-1}$.
-Here we set $\tau=20$, but found that the specific choice of both $\tau$ and $L_{sp}$ only has a weak impact on the solution (see Appendix \ref{APX:sponges} for details).
+Here we set $\tau=20$, but found that the specific choice of both $\tau$ and $L_{sp}$ only has a weak impact on the solution (see Appendix D in suppl. material for details).

 In simulations with periodic boundary conditions, the sponge technique cannot be used.
 For such cases, we use the dashpot damping term $C_{\gamma}p$ proposed in \cite{Ohwada2010} to mitigate pressure waves; the constant is then $C_{\gamma}=1$, as suggested in \cite{Ohwada2010}.